 - Accessibility Plan

 - Admissions Policy

 - Careers Policy

 - English as an Additional Language Policy

 - Equal Opportunities Policy

-- Gifted and Talented Policy
+- Extended Learning Policy

 - Learning Support Policy

-- Literacy Policy
+- Pandemic Policy

-- Numeracy Policy
+- Prep Policy

 - PSHEE Policy

 - SENDA Policy

+- Whole School Literacy Policy

+- Whole School Numeracy Policy

 The curriculum at Farnborough Hill is dedicated to 'educating the whole person'.
-The Curriculum reflects the School ethos and provides and inspires academic, spiritual, moral, social and cultural development.
+In line with the School's Five-Year Plan, the Curriculum reflects the School ethos and provides and inspires academic, spiritual, moral, social and cultural development.
 All girls are encouraged to discover and further their talents and abilities by following a broad and balanced curriculum.
 The curriculum is delivered within a caring Christian community.
 Because Farnborough Hill is a Roman Catholic school the whole curriculum is inspired by the Gospel and all teaching embodies this spirit and ethos.
 The 'whole' curriculum refers to both the formal and the informal curriculum.
 The curriculum at Farnborough Hill aims to give pupils experience in linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative education.

-Our formal religious education is delivered in accordance with the doctrines of the Catholic Church and the Curriculum Directory for Catholic Schools.
+Our formal religious education accounts for 10% of the taught curriculum and is delivered in light of the doctrines of the Catholic Church and guided by the Curriculum Directory for Catholic Schools.
 It is rooted in Christianity but also explores other major world faiths.

+The School community is committed to diversity and inclusion.
 The School's curriculum embodies the fundamental British values of democracy, the rule of law, individual liberty, mutual respect and tolerance to those with different faiths and backgrounds.
-The School includes activities and opportunities in our schemes of work that will uphold and strengthen these values.
+The School includes activities and opportunities in our schemes of work that will uphold and strengthen these values and ensures that we seek to review our curriculum offerings to ensure that our School community and curriculum is a welcoming place for all.